dguo/dannyguo.com/src/pages/blog/my-approach-to-code-review.md

 in an emergency, I may just glance through the code.
 I may even just give a rubber stamp and then do a more thorough review after the code is merged.

+## Loosen Standards

+Similar to urgency, also consider how important the code is.
+For example, if I'm reviewing a one-off script that we don't expect have to run in the future or to have to maintain, I loosen my standards.

 ## Conclusion

-To me, code review goes much deeper than just checking a pull request for mistakes.
+Code review goes deeper than just checking a pull request for mistakes.
 It's an important aspect of doing software engineering as a team and is one of the ways that learning computer science in school can be different from "real world" programming.
 Code review is another skill, another thing that we can try to improve at for the benefit of ourselves and our teams.

-Though it's worth keeping in mind that we do pay a cost by doing code reviews, in terms of engineering time and organizational speed.
-I think most teams have a net benefit from doing them, but consider that [Raycast doesn't require code reviews](https://www.raycast.com/blog/no-code-reviews-by-default).
-They leave it up to the author whether to request a review.
-I can imagine how that could work well under the right circumstances.
-Another approach would be to do [pair programming](https://en.wikipedia.org/wiki/Pair_programming) and consider that to be a replacement for code review.
-Code review is a best practice, but that doesn't mean it's *always* good or necessary.